 Ballard Locks (aka Hiram M. Chittenden Locks)

-Ballard Locks (formally Hiram M. Chittenden Locks) is situated in the middle of Salmon Bay along the north side of the Lake Washington Ship Canal, which bisects the city of Seattle (Google map).
+Hiram M. Chittenden Locks (informally known as Ballard Locks) is situated in the middle of Salmon Bay along the north side of the Lake Washington Ship Canal, which bisects the city of Seattle (Google map).
 This isn’t a Seattle city park, rather a facility operated by the U.S. Army Corps of Engineer.
 The canal connects (salt water) Puget Sound to (fresh water) Lake Washington.
 Known locally as “Ballard Locks” for the neighborhood immediately to the north, Chittenden Locks solves the 20-foot difference in water levels between Puget Sound and Lake Washington.
 The locks and ship canal is open to ship traffic 24 hours a day, seven days a week, to provide a transportation route for thousands of commercial vessels and pleasure craft that want to navigate between the sound to the lake.

 Ballard Locks Fish Ladder